tarantool/doc/doc/reference/reference_lua/box_index/pairs.rst

         <c_lua_tutorial-indexed_pattern_search>` shows one way that iterators
         and yields can be used together.

-        For information about iterators' internal structures see the `"Lua Functional library" <https://luafun.github.io/index.html>`_
+        For information about iterators' internal structures, see the `"Lua Functional library" <https://luafun.github.io/index.html>`_
         documentation.